jtopnani/Airlines-Dashboard/README.md

 Following DAX expression was written for the same,

         Count of Customers = COUNT(airline_passenger_satisfaction[ID])

 A card visual was used to represent count of customers.

+ - Step 16 : New measure was created to find  % of customers,

+ Following DAX expression was written to find % of customers,

+         % Customers = (DIVIDE(airline_passenger_satisfaction[Count of Customers], 129880)*100)

+ A card visual was used to represent this perecntage.

+ - Step 17 : New measure was created to calculate total distance travelled by flights & a card visual was used to represent total distance.

+ Following DAX expression was written to find total distance,

+         Total Distance Travelled = SUM(airline_passenger_satisfaction[Flight Distance])

+A card visual was used to represent this total distance.

 ![Dashboard_upload](https://user-images.githubusercontent.com/102996550/174074051-4f08287a-0568-4fdf-8ac9-6762e0d8fa94.jpg)